UniTN-Mechatronics/arduino-encoder-board/README.md

 }
 ```

 * **set(int reset_pin,int mode_pin):** it sets the encoders with the values found in the struct settings_t and create new arrays.
-Moreover the data variables, such as angles are setted to 0;
+Moreover the data variables, such as angles are set to 0;

 ```c++
 void EncoderSlave::set() {